MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

-# Find certficate expiration dates
+# Find certificate expiration dates

 When trying to identify when your Connected Spaces Preview certificatrs expire, there are two different places you need to collect from.